-Furthermore, women in the community also face gender-based discrimination and violence.
+Human trafficking in Betul is not the only issue faced by women in the community.
+They also face gender-based discrimination and violence.
 Patriarchal societal systems restrict the sexual and reproduction health of women, and their mobility and access to work.
 Because of the highly discriminative nature of society, men have control over the social, cultural and political structures.

-This project, which is part of a larger initiative called Parivatan Abhiyan, aims to organize women into groups to collectively address the issues they are facing in the community, especially the issue of trafficking, migration, gender-based violence and discrimination.
+This project, which is part of a larger initiative called Parivatan Abhiyan, aims to organize women into groups to collectively address the issues they are facing in the community, especially the issue of human trafficking, migration, violence against women and discrimination.

 The project is also aimed at strengthening women groups by making them aware of their rights as well as the effects of human trafficking, migration, trafficking, violence against women and discrimination.
 They are encouraged to participate in the decision-making process through gram sabhas and other relevant engagements with representatives of the state government.

 A total of 1200 single women have been identified in 50 villages under this project.
 Single women include widows, divorcees, separated, unmarried women, and those deserted by husbands.
 One of the main objectives of the project is to ensure single women have access to social security schemes such as Widow pension, Vivah Sahayta, Ladli Laxmi Yojana and Maternity Benefit Scheme.
 Furthermore, it seeks to provide control over their own property including land for home and agriculture through the available legal framework.